MLatIBDM/TP_classification/README.md

 Let's try Data Augmentation on our dataset:

-**Important** : As we don't want to bias the results on Validation, we must do the data augmentation ONLY on the training set
+<b>Important</b> : As we don't want to bias the results on Validation, we must do the data augmentation ONLY on the training set

 First we need to load a new library which will help us to play with the data
 ```R